MicrosoftDocs/cpp-docs/docs/assembler/masm/option-masm.md

 |**PROC**|**PROLOGUE**|**READONLY**|**NOREADONLY**|
 |**SCOPED**|**NOSCOPED**|**SEGMENT**|**SETIF2**.|

- The syntax for LANGUAGE is **OPTION LANGUAGE:***x*, where *x* is one of C, SYSCALL, STDCALL, PASCAL, FORTRAN, or BASIC.
+ The syntax for LANGUAGE is **OPTION LANGUAGE:**<em>x</em>, where *x* is one of C, SYSCALL, STDCALL, PASCAL, FORTRAN, or BASIC.
 SYSCALL, PASCAL, FORTRAN, and BASIC are not supported with used with [.MODEL](../../assembler/masm/dot-model.md) FLAT.

 ## See Also
  [Directives Reference](../../assembler/masm/directives-reference.md)